glitch-soc/docs/contributing/frontend/index.md

     The name of the component should reflect this structure; for example the component at `components/status/gallery/item` is named `StatusGalleryItem`.

     Ideally, each file should contain (and export) only a single component.

+-   __`locales`__ : Here live Glitchsoc custom translations and overrides to the original mastodon messages.
+We decided to split this off from `mastodon/locales` to avoid merge conflicts.
+We have adjusted the locale script, so messages in `glitch/locales` are added to, and replace if needed, messages with matching keys from `mastodon/locales`.

+    _Please try to avoid modifying the original files_ (eg. by running `yarn manage:translations` and commiting the changes).
+Don't worry about `defaultMessages.json`, it's presently not used for anything - all the important stuff goes in `en.json` (or other languages, if you like).

  -  __`reducers` :__
     These are Redux reducers, to complement the actions provided by the `actions` folder.